titancomputinglegend/iptracer/README.md

 ## What is IP-Tracer ?
+*`Note: This repository of IP-Tracer is a fixed version of Rajkumardusad's https://github.com/rajkumardusad/IP-Tracer.git.
+Several bugs including one which kept on deleting the directory after use was fixed.
+All other main credits goes to him.`

 IP-Tracer is used to track an ip address.
 IP-Tracer is developed for Termux and Linux based systems. you can easily retrieve ip address information using IP-Tracer.
 IP-Tracer use ip-api to track ip address.